Akuli/jou/doc/ai-thoughts.md

 # AI's thoughts on Jou

-I sometimes write some Jou code with an LLM.
+I sometimes write Jou code with an LLM.
-Because Jou is not a very widely known programming language, the Jou code usually doesn't work on the first try, so I ask the LLM to fix the code until it compiles and runs correctly.
+Because Jou is not a very popular programming language, the Jou code usually doesn't work on the first try, so I ask the LLM to fix the code until it compiles and runs correctly.